aridjayarecipes/cutesrecipes.web.app/content/post/2065-step-by-step-guide-to-make-homemade-brussels-sprouts-in-yuzu-citrus-miso.md

 - "Remove the dirty outer layer and the base of the root of the brussels sprouts.
 Make about 5 mm cross cut into the roots, then boil in salted water."
 - "Once the brussels sprouts have finished boiling, submerge in cold water to stop from losing color and prevent overcooking.
 (Keep 2 tablespoons of the water you used to boil.)"
 - "Toss the brussels sprouts water with the yuzu miso to create the yuzu miso sauce.
 Set aside."
 - "Cut the brussels sprouts into half if you like, and while still warm, mix in with the mixture created in Step 3.
-Once the flavor has settled, it's finished."
+Once the flavor has settled, it&#39;s finished."
 categories:
 - Recipe
 tags: